easytarget/MQ-Pro-IO/README.md

 ## Enabling Bluetooth
 You need one of the new device trees provided here; these correctly map UART1 onto the BT controller (with RTS/CTS).

-Once that is in place you still need the correct firmware for the bluetooth adapter, a copy of this is in the [bluetooth firmware](./bt-fw) folder.
+Once that is in place you also need the correct firmware for the bluetooth adapter, a copy of this is in the [bluetooth firmware](./bt-fw) folder.
 * Copy the two firmware (`.bin`) files to `/usr/lib/firmware/` on the MQ PRO and reboot.
+* Install *Bluez* (`sudo apt install bluez`) and then you can use `bluetoothctl` to configure and connect

 ## Status LED
 The onboard (blue) status LED can now be controlled via the sys tree: